KaddeOucif/weblogic/wlscnonjrf.md

-- We can see two instances having our prefix mentioned during Stack configuration; one of them has the admin server and a managed server running and the other the second managed server:
+- We can see two instances having our prefix mentioned during Stack configuration; one of them runs the admin server and a managed server and the other runs the second managed server:

 ![](images/wlscnonjrfwithenv/image250.png)